Coworking Key Figures: Data and Estimations for 2019

 Interestingly, just two years ago, most big enterprises would not consider coworking as an office option.
 It's remarkable and encouraging to see how many changes can happen so quickly.
 We're confident that more and more large companies will join the coworking world in the near future.

-What are your predictions for 2019?
+What are your predictions for the years to come?
 Do you have suggestions or questions?
 Let us know!